‘From the Gates of Night I have come to the sill of day,

 Choosing – or being chosen?

 One of the guilty secrets of western magic is that it doesn’t matter all that much where you get your basic training – as long as it’s good training.
 Mine, at what now seems a ludicrously young age, was in the general common magical framework of post-Golden Dawn ritual.
 It was with this background that I happened across a reprint of the first volume of The Magical Philosophy while browsing at Watkins.
 I can recall the sense of thunder dropping down my spine.
 I saw the kind of magical techniques I already knew, mixed with something else: love for the history of western magic, an immersion in ancient and renaissance Hermetic thought, clarity and ambition about magic’s purpose, a strong presence of the divine feminine, and a seriousness matched by emphasis on practical experiment.
 I loved its sense of literacy and love of culture.
-I sensed a living tradition screaming off the page.
+I sensed a living tradition radiating off the page.
 I soon picked up their Planetary Magick, too, and started to put it to work.

 A full magical autobiography would be tedious to recount.
 But I mention the above because, in retrospect, it’s sometimes hard to separate personal choice and being pulled towards a tradition by something deep inside.
 Causation seems circular.
 Synchronicities abound.
 Many practitioners have similar stories.